AshwathBalaS/AshwathBalaS/README.md

 I'm currently part of Euron's following Bootcamp:

-(i) Gen AI Certification Bootcamp 2.0

-(ii) AI Architect Mastery: LLMOps, Cloud & Enterprise GenAI Systems
+(i) AI Architect Mastery: LLMOps, Cloud & Enterprise GenAI Systems

-(iii) AI Product Engineering
+(ii) AI Product Engineering

-(iv) Future-Proof AI Automation Bootcamp
+(iii) Future-Proof AI Automation Bootcamp

 One of the common Questions that arises is, how I manage to upskill myself, and stay relevant to Industry Trends; The total credits goes to the subscriptions I have bought to learn and master every skill.
 I have the following subscriptions to upskill: